social worker/

 Ngarrayngga (take care)

-I acknowledge the custodians of this place where I live and work, the Gumbaynggirr, Dunghutti, Birpai, and Nganyaywana Nations.
+I acknowledge the custodians of this beautiful place where I live and work, the Gumbaynggirr, Dunghutti, Birpai, and Nganyaywana Nations.
 I pay my respects to Elders past and present.